Aufheben: Hegel

 Reflexivity is, per contra -- per the pro- or positive aspects of mutual reciprocity -- undoubtedly the 'brighter' or more constructive side of Hegelian dialectics and therefore not circular (in any logically pernicious sense so 'to be avoided').
 It is an informative circle rather than a logically vicious one; reentry into which undoubtedly adds depth, subtlety, richness, and nuance to personal identity via our inherent sociality of dialectical interactions one with another.

 Here we have 'informed' access to consciousness's (already) reflective origins in and among the 'with' of 'unto others'; the more positive aspects of Hegel's dialectical reciprocity; that which stands in sharp contradistinction to the juxtapositionality of master/slave relations.

 Reflexivity can be informative; allowing us to re-enter the circle of consciousness in order to 'see' or become more aware, so realize and even possibly transform what makes consciousness so.
 Hegel's 'dialectic of consciousness' is logically no different from the 'art' of presuppositional thinking Wittgenstein attempted to bring to 'English analytic philosophy', calling attention to what is already presupposed in being a mind, having a language, sharing a culture, being in a world, etc.

 On this 'foundational supposition, Aufheben is better described as 'a simultaneous breaking-down and redirecting of the energetic life-forces'; that which carries us beyond mere sublimation unto sublation.
 In this regard, Aufheben has, or rather carries, transcendental overtones no other word does.
 Never any simple 'No'; always a teleological 'perhaps'.

-When 'seen' through this aspiring notion of Aufheben, the 'essence' of German idealistic philosophy shows itself deeply indebted to 'Pietistical' or transformative thought (as Hegel's thesis/antithesis/synthesis was undoubtedly inclined).
-Such 'speculative thought' allows us to warmly embrace and strongly endorse the history of ideas at work in consciousness or time, thereby bringing the 'Geist' of spirit in line with the psychology of self-realization and/or becoming, even self-overcoming; and this is why Hegel was both an outstanding philosopher of religion and a philosophical psychologist in one.

 Marx

-Marx identifies sublation as the manner in which material, historical conditions develop.
-This is in stark contrast to the philosophical idealism of Hegel, for whom sublation reflects the agency of a specific – a concept that has often been translated as "mind" or "spirit".
+Marx adopts the concept of sublation from Hegel to describe the historical development of material conditions, however, reinterprets it through a materialist framework.
+While Hegel understood sublation as the self-realization of Geist (often translated as "mind" or "spirit") and as an ideal, universal spirit manifesting through history, Marx inverted this approach (as he explicitly says in Capital), grounding dialectical development in concrete, socio-economic contradictions, particularly those between classes.
+Although Marx acknowledged a “rational kernel” in Hegel’s dialectics, he rejected the notion that Geist could account for historical change in the materialist sense, arguing instead that it mystified real social relations by abstracting them from their class-based foundations.
+Thus, for Marx, historical development reflects the movement of material contradictions, not the ideal agency of spirit, and cannot be reduced to the unfolding of a universal mind.